-The year on year tuition fees for all other undergraduate and postgraduate courses where the UK Government does not set the fee will rise each year during the programme of study in line with RPI for September.
+The year on year tuition fees for all other undergraduate and postgraduate courses, where the UK Government does not set the tuition fees, will rise each year during the course in line with RPI for September.

 You may have to meet other costs in addition to your tuition fees.
-This depends on your course.
+It depends on your course.

 The Additional Course Cost Information sets out what we include in the tuition fee and what is an additional cost.
-This applies to all students.
+It applies to all students.

 When you receive credit for your modules, you will be able to count that credit towards a qualification.

 A few courses have Special Regulations.
-These vary the rules that apply to the particular course.
+These vary the rules that apply to a particular course.

-You need to meet the assessment requirements for your course before going on to the next year of study or receiving your qualification.
+You need to meet your course’s assessment requirements before going on to the next year of study or receiving your qualification.
 You may have to withdraw from the course if you do not meet these requirements.